SpeciesFileGroup/install_taxonworks/development/native/macos.md

 Now `rake` should run tests.

-You may use `rake db:seed` to initialize the database for the development environment, start the server with `rails server` and visit http://localhost:3000/ to get started.
+You may use `rake db:seed` to initialize the database for the development environment, start the server with `rails server` and `./bin/webpack-dev-server`.
+Visit http://localhost:3000/ to get started.

 The username for the dummy account is user@example.com and password is taxonworks.
 Note, this account is a regular user and does not have admin privileges.
 For admin privileges use admin@example.com (same password).